 If you want a custom line for any rod at an inexpensive price point, call Steve Godshall 541-840-2594 and he will help you with a custom selection.
-He is very well acquainted with these rods.
+He is very well acquainted with many rods on the market!

 The only rods that can compare with the Anglers Roost rods price wise are the Cabelas Spey and Switch rods if you buy them on sale.
 I’ve not used one but hear great things about them from people who have owned and cast them.
 They are sweet and they are a steal and they should carry some kind of warranty, but Bass Pro Shop owns Cabelas now, so I’m not sure about the warranty.
 If you could pick up a Cabelas LSI Spey rod I would say go for it.

 un poco más de dinero